romin771/wikimedia_api_test/README.md

    pip install requests
    pip install datetime

+* Note
+     If you still struggeling with pip installation, you can simple open the project in your IDE, Go to Preferences, Go to Project, Go to Python Interpreter, click on (+) sign, Search for all these packages and install them one by one.

 4. **Run the Test**
    While you are in the test directory or you have IDE terminal open,  run the test using pytest: